cyy963/ai-chatbot-frontend/README.md

 In addition to the interviewer functionality, the application also includes a chatbot that interacts with customers, asks relevant questions, and recommends the best insurance policy type based on their responses.

-This frontend application needs to be run in conjunction with the project backend, which is located at [AI Chatbot Backend](https://github.com/nicolegunn/ai-chatbot-backend.git).

 ## Features

 - Interactive UI for the AI interviewer